 What Does the Life of Jesus Teach Us About Christian Servant Leadership?

-Despite some similarities, Christian servant leadership is only superficially related to a secular understanding of servant leadership.
+Despite some similarities, Christian servant leadership looks completely different than secular leadership.

 Jesus emphasizes how the Gentiles oppressed and overpowered others with their authority.
 The disciples knew this.
 Jesus said the disciples must be servants to others instead of following the Gentiles’ example.